dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/change-detection.md

 -->
 [!code-csharp[Model](../../../samples/core/ChangeTracking/ChangeDetectionAndNotifications/ChangeTrackingProxiesSamples.cs?name=Model)]

-The one significant downside to using change-tracking proxies is that EF Core must always track instances of the proxies, never instances of the underlying entity type.
+One significant downside change-tracking proxies is that EF Core must always track instances of the proxies, never instances of the underlying entity type.
 This is because instances of the underlying entity type will not generate notifications, which means changes made to these entities will be missed.

 EF Core creates proxy instances automatically when querying the database, so this downside is generally limited to tracking new entity instances.
 These instances must be created using the <xref:Microsoft.EntityFrameworkCore.ProxiesExtensions.CreateProxy%2A> extension methods, and **not** in the normal way using `new`.
 This means the code from the previous examples must now make use of `CreateProxy`: